southbayjay/awesome-windsurf/README.md

 ## Custom Prompts

 A collection of community-contributed prompts to enhance AI interactions and provide specialized guidance for code development.
-These prompts can be used to customize the behavior of AI assistants in various coding contexts.
+These prompts can be used to customize the behavior of Windsurf (or AI assistants in general) in various coding contexts.

 See the [prompts directory](content/prompts) for the full collection.
 Here are some highlights: